JSebCort/NeedlemanWunsch/README.md

 Group Members: Sebastian Cortes, Christopher Brown, Whitney Trovinger, Andrew March, Jennifer Mince, Edmund Sherman.

+# Note

+GUI must be resized manually on Mac computers to show the 'Run' button.

 ## Folder Contents
 - Final Code: All the code needed to be downloaded to run our programs.